Logo

 Fearne Cotton said on Friday Night with Jonathan Ross that she has eleven tattoos over her body, the most notable of which is a fern leaf, covering her right hip up to her rib cage.

-Fearne Cotton is married to Jesse Wood, the son of Rolling Stones guitarist Ronnie Wood.
+Fearne Cotton was previously married to Jesse Wood, the son of Rolling Stones guitarist Ronnie Wood.

 Fearne Cotton is a friend of fellow TV presenter Holly Willoughby, with whom she has co-presented several shows.